-It can be helpful to role play scenarios where your child might want to block or restrict someone, so they feel more confident to do so.
+It can be helpful to role play scenarios where your child might want to block or restrict someone, so they feel more confident to do so

-- Begin to give some independence to tamariki by talking together to curate a list of age-appropriate games that they can play, considering their preferences and recommendations. - Review community and user guidelines with tamariki so they know what is acceptable on the gaming platform. - Continue to model good digital habits at home while slowly transitioning from gaming being a supervised group activity to include some solo gaming time. - Co-create rules and agree on game time limits, types of games, where to access devices which might now include at school, with friends. - Introduce them to the concept of privacy and teach the basic rules of protecting their privacy as respecting others' privacy.
-Minecraft's Privacy Prodigy is a fun resource for families. - Check in regularly with your child about how gaming affects their feelings and relationships and encourage your child to share with you their experiences and encounters while gaming.
+- Begin to give some independence to your child by talking together to curate a list of age-appropriate games that they can play, considering their preferences and recommendations. - Review community and user guidelines with your child so they know what is acceptable on the gaming platform. - Continue to model good digital habits at home while slowly transitioning from gaming being a supervised group activity to include some solo gaming time. - Co-create rules and agree on game time limits, types of games, where to access devices which might now include at school, with friends. - Introduce them to the concept of privacy and teach the basic rules of protecting their privacy as respecting others' privacy.
+Minecraft's Privacy Prodigy is a fun resource for families. - Check in regularly with your child about how gaming affects their feelings and relationships and encourage your child to share with you their experiences and encounters while gaming. - Contact with strangers online become more likely from this age range ACCCE research has found that around half of young people aged 8-17 have reported gaming online with strangers1.

-- While allowing some independence, closely monitor behavioural changes including: - Quickly changing screens, switching off devices or muting audio when someone else enters the room - Playing more often when unsupervised or using portable devices in private areas such as bathrooms - Withdrawn behaviour including being more defensive or less reactive to events and people - Becoming stressed or upset when online or using emotionallycharged or hateful language - Look out for sexually explicit content, or violent content on their devices, evidence of visits to inappropriate websites, encrypted apps or platforms or live-streaming apps. - You can also view device and app use histories and gaming activity reports. - Review Netsafe's advice on gaming
+- While allowing some independence, closely monitor behavioural changes including: - Quickly changing screens, switching off devices or muting audio when someone else enters the room - Playing more often when unsupervised or using portable devices in private areas such as bathrooms - Withdrawn behaviour including being more defensive or less reactive to events and people - Becoming stressed or upset when online or using emotionallycharged or hateful language - Look out for sexually explicit content, or violent content on their devices, evidence of visits to inappropriate websites, encrypted apps or platforms or live-streaming apps. - You can also view device and app use histories and gaming activity reports. - Review eSafety's advice on gaming.